 Project delivery time: 14 months

-Service/s provided: UX design / UX consulting / User testing
+Service/s provided: Research / UX design / UX consulting / User testing

 Digital Product and Engagement Manager – Raegan Muskett

-The engagement saw Evan engaging with teams in London, Houston, Johannesburg, Brighton and New York over Google Hangouts regularly, with some face-to-face meetings in Brighton and London.
+The engagement saw me working remotely to the core Pearson team and regularly engaging with people in London, Houston, Johannesburg, Brighton and New York via Google Hangouts.
+Face-to-face meetings and workshops were held in Brighton and London.

-OldWorld gained exposure and expertise in computer-based education and its growing adoption in areas of the world one might expect otherwise.
-The project exposed us to Moodle CMS - the platform that 'Pulse' was built on.
-Insight was also gained into age-specific design (young students vs teachers) and industry-specific users and behaviour.
+I gained exposure and expertise in computer-based education platform design and an awareness of its growing adoption across the world.
+The project exposed us to Moodle CMS - the platform that 'Pulse' was built on while insight was also gained into age-specific design (young students vs teachers) and industry-specific users and behaviour.